smeghen/clubplanner/README.md

 and Slack research I came to understand the concepts that were required.
 What was throwing me was how to put each of the parameters into the search of the database.
 Once I understood that declaring the variables of date, time and venue from the input form, and then passing them into the search of the database, it all fell into place for me.

+* At first I assumed that the Edit Event function would work the same way as the Create Event, in that it would check the database for existing events with the same parameters of date, time and facility, but upon testing I found that a user could not update the group, description or name of the event.
+The issue was that the Create Event search on the database when used in the Edit
+Event was actually just finding itself when the date, time and facility had not been edited and returning an Already booked message.
+The way around this was to put in an extra parameter of  "_id": { "$ne": ObjectId(event_id)}.
+So now the check on the database is for date, time, facility and event id not equal to the id that is being edited, then the event cannot be booked.

 # Credits